Alice (?) Fitz Robert

 Laurette (?) de St Valery

-Laurette (?) de St Valery was born at Isleworth, Middlesex, England.
+Laurette (?) de St Valery was born about 1147 at Isleworth, Middlesex, England,

 Child of Laurette (?) de St Valery and Alleaume (?) de Fontaines